Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Categorization of ML Techniques

 An important FCN architecture that revolutionized the biomedical segmentation field is the U-Net \cite{Ronneberger2015}, playing a similar role to the AlexNet, but for the biomedical field.
 Thus, it was natural for some researchers to use it.
 In \cite{Christ2016,Christ2017}, a 2D FCN following the U-net architecture is utilized along with a 3D CRF for liver segmentation.
 In \cite{Ouhmich2019}, a 2D U-Net is used as the main model, while SegNet is utilized in \cite{Nanda2019}.
-In \cite{Zhang2020a}, the U-Net acts as a coarse liver segmenter, however, in \cite{Mendizabal2020}, U-Net is used as an replacement for the finite element method (FEM) to approximate the elastic deformation caused in hyperelastic objects, such as the liver.
+In \cite{Zhang2020a}, the U-Net acts as a coarse liver segmenter; however, in \cite{Mendizabal2020}, U-Net is used as a replacement for the finite element method (FEM) to approximate the elastic deformation caused in hyperelastic objects, such as the liver.
 Interestingly in \cite{Wang2020}, the 2D U-Net is used to segment the liver, but the work does not focus on the model's accuracy because the target is to examine whether a slice can be used to make a diagnostic decision or not.
+In \cite{Li2021}, U-Net is used as the main model, but components such as a Bi-ConvLSTM are integrated to enhance the liver's edge capturing.